ARSimmons/Simplify_with_Topology/README.md

 	- In a topology preserving process, Polygons which are smaller then the area threshold will be deleted UNLESS they are adjacent to another border (in which case they will delete down to a minimum of 3 vertices).
 	- Lines preserve their beginning and end point, thus lines CANNOT BE DELETED (regardless of the topology setting).
-	  The beginning and end points of a line feature are static throughout the simplification process.
 	- threshold units are determined by shapefile map units.
 	- to run from command line: